Othryades/Online-store-Angular-Node-Js/README.md

 My Store was possible thanks to other people's hard work.
 Thank you so much to the people who have built and share wonderful open source technology on which this project relies.

-## Donations

-I work on My Store mostly in my own spare time.
-If you've found My Store useful and would like to help feed me and fund continued development and new features, please donate via PayPal.
-If you'd like a specific feature added to Mp3 Streamer and are willing to pay for it, please [email me](mailto:orev5135@gmail.com).

-## License

-Copyright © 2015-2017 Othryades (orev5135@gmail.com).
-Released under the MIT License, see LICENSE for details.